-- c.
-The Welsh Intergovernmental Committee should consider aligning the boundaries of competence with the national boundaries, and should also consider_including whether the existing statutory Exceptions are justified, taking account of the views and interests of water consumers in Wales and England; the boundary for legislative competence for water should be aligned with the national border, though we recognise the need for further consideration of the practical implications of alignment, with particular regard for the interests of consumers, and involving the regulator, consumer representatives, water companies and both Governments; - d.
-Aa formal intergovernmental protocol should be established in relation to cross-border issues; .
-This should cover, among other matters, the democratic representation of cross border interests; and - e. ‡the Secretary of State's existing legislative and executive powers of intervention in relation to water should be removed in favour of mechanisms under the inter-governmental protocol.
+- R.16 On water, we recommend: - a. powers over sewerage should be devolved to the National Assembly for Wales; - b. the boundary for legislative competence for water should be aligned with the national border, though we recognise the need for further consideration of the practical implications of alignment, with particular regard for the interests of consumers, and involving the regulator, consumer representatives, water companies and both Governments; - c. a formal intergovernmental protocol should be established in relation to cross-border issues; and - d. the Secretary of State's existing legislative and executive powers of intervention in relation to water should be removed in favour of mechanisms under the inter-governmental protocol.